dotnet/aspnetcore/docs/WebTransport.md

 Kestrel currently implements most of the WebTransport [draft-02](https://ietf-wg-webtrans.github.io/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.html) specification, except for datagrams.
 Datagrams will be implemented at a later date.
 This document outlines how to use the already implemented functionality.

-# Running the sample app
+## Running the sample apps

-To help applications get started on implementing WebTransport, there is the `WebTransportSampleApp` project located at `src\Servers\Kestrel\samples\WebTransportSampleApp`.
-To use it, simply run it from VS. This will launch the server and a terminal which will show logs from Kestrel as it interacts with the client.
+To help applications get started on implementing WebTransport, there are two sample apps.

+- ### `WebTransportSampleApp` project located at `src\Servers\Kestrel\samples\WebTransportSampleApp`
+To use it, simply run from VS. This will launch the server and a terminal which will show logs from Kestrel as it interacts with the client.
 Now you should be able to connect to the sample from any client that implements the standard WebTransport draft02 specification.

 **Note:** Once you run the `WebTransportSampleApp`, it will print the certificate hash that it is using for the SSL connection.
 You will need to copy it into your client to make sure that both the server and the client use the same one.

+- ### `WebTransportInteractiveSampleApp` project located at `src\Middleware\WebTransport\samples\WebTransportInteractiveSampleApp`
+To use it, simply run from VS. This will launch the server and terminal.
+Now you can open any browser that supports WebTransport and navigate to `https://localhost:5001`.
+You will see an interactive WebTransport test page where you can interact with the API and most of its main functionalities.

+**Note:** this sample automatically injects the certificate into the client-side code.
+Therefore, you do not need to handle it manually.

 ## Using Edge or Chrome DevTools as a client

 The Chromium project has implemented a WebTransport client and can be accessed via their JS API from the Chrome or Edge DevTools console.
 A good sample app demonstrating how to use that API can be found [here](https://github.com/myjimmy/google-webtransport-sample/blob/ee13bde656c4d421d1f2a8e88fd71f572272c163/client.js).

-# Note about preview features
+## Note about preview features

 WebTransport is a preview feature.
 Therefore, you must manually enable it via the `EnablePreviewFeatures` property and toggle the `Microsoft.AspNetCore.Server.Kestrel.Experimental.WebTransportAndH3Datagrams` `RuntimeHostConfigurationOption`.
 This can be done by adding the following `ItemGroup` to your csproj file:
 ```xml
 <ItemGroup>